 This midgut artery originates from the abdominal aorta at the level of the L1 vertebra below the celiac trunk.
 It then runs antero-inferiorly behind the splenic vein and the neck of the pancreas.
 During this part of its journey, it is separated from the aorta by the following structures:

 - Third part of the duodenum and part of the small intestines, which may be compressed between the SMA and abdominal aorta, causing the superior mesenteric artery syndrome.

 - Pancreatic uncinate process, which hooks around the SMA.

 Inferior Mesenteric Artery

 Initially, it descends anterior to the abdominal aorta and then crosses to the left as it continues to descend.
-It gives off the following branches: left colic artery, sigmoid arteries and the terminal branch, superior rectal artery which is a terminal branch.
+It gives off the following branches: left colic artery, sigmoid arteries and the terminal branch, the superior rectal artery which is a terminal branch.
 These supply oxygenated blood to the distal one-third of the transverse colon, descending colon, rectum and superior part of the anal canal.